joelouthan/Theologicus/src/pastorals/titus3-1-7.md

 And

->Matthew 1:21 (CSB) She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.”
+>Matthew 1:21 She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.”

->2 Corinthians 5:21 (CSB) He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God.
+>2 Corinthians 5:21 He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God.

 Do you see the perfect work of Christ?
 Do you see that Jesus Christ, Son of God who is God, and by the very definition of God, does all things good and perfect?
 And when he appeared as a little bitty baby in the Bethlehem, Christ "saved his people from their sins".
 Because that little babe, although "grew in stature and in wisdom" (Luke 2:52), will perfectly spend the next 33 years making a beeline to the cross in order that the Father could give our Christ our sin so that God would give his righteousness to us.